EdwinWenink/ai-ethics-tool-landscape/content/tools/DeepExplain.md

 ## Attributions

 The README gives the following clear and succinct explanation of what an "attribution" is.
-All methods included in this approach allow visualization of what a particular targeted neuron "sees" for some input:
+All methods included in this approach allow visualization of how each input feature contributes to the final prediction, in terms of what a particular targeted neuron "sees":

 > Consider a network and a specific input to this network (eg. an image, if the network is trained for image classification).
 The input is multi-dimensional, made of several features.
 In the case of images, each pixel can be considered a feature.
 The goal of an attribution method is to determine a real value R(x_i) for each input feature, with respect to a target neuron of interest (for example, the activation of the neuron corresponsing to the correct class).
 >